 To see your show's verified feed history:

-- Click Settings > Feeds on the show's homepage.
-Any feed listed was verified and served at least once for this show, during the lifetime of the show in Podcasts Manager.
+- Click Settings > Feeds on the show homepage in Podcasts Manager.
+Any feed listed was verified in Podcasts Manager and served by Google.

-- Click Settings > Feeds on the show's homepage to see a list of all feeds that were ever verified for your show.
+- Click Settings > Feeds on the show homepage on Podcasts Manager to see a list of all feeds that were ever verified for your show.
 The currently served feed is marked Served.